-- Section I. Number.
-The officers of the Corporation shall be a President, Vice-President, Secretary, Treasurer, and such Assistant Treasurers and Assistant Secretaries or other officers as may be selected by the Academy Board. - Section 2.
+Section l.
+Number.
+The officers of the Corporation shall be a President, Vice-President, Secretary, Treasurer, and such Assistant Treasurers and Assistant Secretaries or other officers as may be selected by the Academy Board.

+Section 2.
 Election and Term of Office.
 The Academy Board shall elect its initial officers at its first duly noticed meeting.
 Thereafter, officers shall be elected annually by the Academy Board at the Corporation's annual meeting.
 If the election of officers is not held at that meeting, the election shall be held as soon thereafter as may be convenient.
-Each officer shall hold office while qualified or until the officer resigns or is removed in the manner provided in Section 3. - Section 3.
+Each officer shall hold office while qualified or until the officer resigns or is removed in the manner provided in Section 3.

+Section 3.
 Removal.
-Any officer or agent elected or appointed by the Academy Board may be removed by a majority vote by the Academy Board whenever in its judgment the best interests of the Corporation would be served thereby. - Section 4.
+Any officer or agent elected or appointed by the Academy Board may be removed by a majority vote by the Academy Board whenever in its judgment the best interests of the Corporation would be served thereby.

+Section 4.
 Vacancies.
-A vacancy in any office shall be filled by appointment by the Academy Board for the unexpired portion of the term of the vacating officer. - Section 5.
+A vacancy in any office shall be filled by appointment by the Academy Board for the unexpired portion of the term of the vacating officer.

+Section 5.
 President.
 The President of the Corporation shall be a member of the Academy Board.
 The President of the Corporation shall preside at all meetings of the Academy Board.
 If there is not a President, or if the President is absent, then the Vice-President shall preside.
-If the Vice-President is absent, then a temporary chair, chosen by the members of the

-Academy Board attending the meeting shall preside.
-The President shall be an ex officio member of any standing committees and when designated by the Academy Board, Chairperson of any standing committee established by the Academy Board.
+If the Vice-President is absent, then a temporary chair, chosen by the members of the Academy Board attending the meeting shall preside.
+The President shall be an ex officio member of any standing committee and when designated by the Academy Board, Chairperson of any standing committee established by the Academy Board.
 The President shall, in general, perform all duties incident to the office of President of the Academy Board as may be prescribed by the Academy Board from time to time.